hunter-teacher-cert/reg_assignments-SAYbaw/02_data/README.md

 				+ "--------------------------------------------+");

 Step 9
-Finally, we make a footer, writing a method called displayFooter, for our table to display at the bottom.
+Finally, we make a footer, writing a method called displayFooter(), for our table to display at the bottom.
 This is where all the processing and statistical number crunching of the program happens.
 Again the parameters will be the same as displayData(), and we will call it immediately after